Following system colour scheme Selected dark colour scheme Selected light colour scheme

 Acknowledgements

-This PEP is based on prior work, feedback, and discussions from many people, including Victor Stinner, Antoine Pitrou, Da Woods, Sam Gross, Matt Page, Ronald Oussoren, Matt Wozniski, Eric Snow, Steve Dower, Petr Viktorin, and Gregory P. Smith.
+This PEP is based on prior work, feedback, and discussions from many people, including Victor Stinner, Antoine Pitrou, David Woods, Sam Gross, Matt Page, Ronald Oussoren, Matt Wozniski, Eric Snow, Steve Dower, Petr Viktorin, Gregory P. Smith, Alyssa Coghlan, and Python’s 2026 Steering Council.

 Source: https://github.com/python/peps/blob/main/peps/pep-0788.rst